raymanfx/eye-rs/README.md

 'streams'.
 The stream concept is used to facilitate additional features such as colorspace conversion.

+A backend is also called 'HAL' aka hardware abstraction layer in eye-rs.
+An OS may support multiple HALs at runtime, depending on which HALs were selected at compile time.
+Capture devices are then identified via their URI so you can choose the HAL which best fits your needs.

 Eye is a very young library and its API is subject to change (as denoted by the 0.x.x version number).
 We follow the semver approach, meaning each new feature will bump the minor version by one.